Int2Int: a framework for mathematics with transformers

-Two parameters act on the transformer self-attention. \texttt{--norm\_attention} normalizes the output of the self-attention, and allows the temperature on the softmax to be trainable. \texttt{--attention\_dropout} uses dropout when training the attention weights.
-A few years ago, both of these tricks were rumored to be part of the ``secret sauce'' that allowed transformers to achieve better performance.
-I never noticed any positive impact (but would love to be proven wrong).\\
+Two parameters act on the transformer self-attention. \texttt{--norm\_attention} normalises the output of the self-attention, and allows the temperature on the softmax to be trainable. \texttt{--attention\_dropout} uses dropout when training the attention weights.
+A few years ago, both of these tricks were rumoured to be part of the ``secret sauce'' that allowed transformers to achieve better performance.
+I never noticed any positive impact (but I would be happy to be proven wrong).\\